fotonauts/fwissr/README.md

 Refreshing registry
 ===================

-Enable registry auto-update with the `refresh` setting for sources.
+Enable registry auto-update with the `refresh` source setting.

 For example: